Native Build

 cd ~/tryredox

-curl -sf https://gitlab.redox-os.org/redox-os/redox/raw/master/bootstrap.sh -o bootstrap.sh
+curl -sf https://gitlab.redox-os.org/redox-os/redox/raw/master/native_bootstrap.sh -o native_bootstrap.sh

-time bash -e bootstrap.sh
+time bash -e native_bootstrap.sh

 You will be asked to confirm some steps.
 Answer with y or 1.

-Note that curl -sf operates silently, so if there are errors, you may get an empty or incorrect version of bootstrap.sh.
+Note that curl -sf operates silently, so if there are errors, you may get an empty or incorrect version of native_bootstrap.sh.
 Check for typos in the command and try again.
 If you continue to have problems, join the chat and let us know.

 Please be patient, this can take 5 minutes to an hour depending on the hardware and network you're running it on.
 Once it's done, update your PATH environment variable in the current shell with: